 Infantile spasms (West Syndrome).
 Lasting just a few seconds, bending of limbs, neck, and torso while lying down may occur often during a single day.
 This usually only strikes children younger than 3, often those with developmental delays or disabilities.

 Seizures are prolonged or occur in a continuous series, causing intense muscle contractions or difficulty breathing.
 This may be a condition known as status epilepticus.
 This is a rare but life-threatening event that requires immediate medical attention.
-It can cause permanent damage to the brain or heart.
+If not treated aggressively, it can cause permanent damage to the brain.

 You or someone without a prior history of epilepsy experiences a seizure for the first time.
 You need a doctor's diagnosis.
-The cause also could be poisoning, stroke, brain tumor, or drug overdose.
+The cause also could be, stroke, brain tumor, alcohol withdraw, or a drug overdose.
 In feverish infants, convulsions could be a sign of meningitis.
 Get medical help immediately.